windmill-labs/windmilldocs/docs/integrations/selenium.md

 > **⚠ Disclaimer: you will have to self-host Windmill and Selenoid for this method to work**

 ## Introduction
-We will look at how to use Windmill and Selenoid for the ultimate web scarping setup.
+We will look at how to use Windmill and Selenoid, and Selenium Wire for the ultimate web scraping setup.
 We will go over on how to install and configure Selenoid and Windmill using docker compose.
+Seleniumwire is not necessarily needed for webscraping but it allows for more advanced usecases.
+If you do not need Selenium-wire you also do not need to open additional ports in the docker compose file.

 ## Prerequisite
 - Docker installed